KristofferC/KristofferC.github.io/content/post/tokenize.md

  7,1-7,0          ENDMARKER      ""
 ```

 The displayed array containing the tokens has three columns.
-The first column showing the location where the string of the token starts and ends,
+The first column shows the location where the string of the token starts and ends,
 which is represented as the line number (row) and at how many characters into the line (columns) the token starts / ends.
 The second column shows the type (*kind*) of token and, finally, the right column shows the string the token contains.

 One of the different token kinds is the *identifier*.
 These are names that refer to different entities in the code.
-This includes variables, types, functions etc. Identifiers are chosen by the programmer,
+This includes variables, types, functions etc. The name of the identifiers are chosen by the programmer,
-as opposed to keywords which are chosen by the developers of the language.
+in contrast to keywords which are chosen by the developers of the language.
 Some questions I thought interesting are:

-* What is the most common identifier in Julia base code.
+* What is the most common identifier in the Julia Base code (the code making up the standard library).
 Has it changed from 0.5 to 0.6?
 * How about packages?
-Is the source code there significantly different from the code in Julia base in terms of the identifiers used?
+Is the source code there significantly different from the code in Julia Base in terms of the identifiers used?

-The plan is to use *Tokenize* to lex both Julia base and a bunch of packages, count the number of occurrences of
+The plan is to use *Tokenize* to lex both Julia Base and a bunch of packages, count the number of occurrences of
 each identifier and then summarize this as a top 10 list.

 ## A Julia source code identifier counter

 First, let's create a simple counter type to keep track of how many times each identifier occur.
-This is a just a wrapper around a dictionary with a default value of 0 and a
+This is a just a wrapper around a dictionary with a default value of `0` and a
 `count!` method that increments the counter for the supplied key:

 ```julia